 Joining this rewarding rehabilitative sciences career requires years of education, mastery of a variety of skills, and both national and state licensure.
 To help you get started on your path to becoming a licensed physical therapist, we outline six steps, plus other requirements to think about.

 - Physical Therapy Education

 Whether you’re currently in high school or college, choosing a grad school that offers a robust DPT degree will be an important step along your journey to becoming a practitioner.

 Step 1: Earn a Bachelor’s Degree in a Related Field

 Typically, students will need to earn a bachelor’s degree in a field related to health science, exercise, and/or sports.
-For some graduate programs, students may also be required to complete specific prerequisites, such as courses in physics, kinesiology, biology, chemistry, physiology, and anatomy.
+For some graduate physical therapy degree programs, PT students may also be required to complete specific prerequisites, such as courses in physics, kinesiology, biology, chemistry, physiology, and human anatomy.

 Research the prerequisites of the doctoral degree programs you are interested in and be sure to take the classes you need.

 Step 2: Complete a Doctor of Physical Therapy Degree

 Next, students must enroll in and complete an accredited Doctor of Physical Therapy (DPT) program.
 DPT degree programs begin with didactic courses in pathophysiology, imaging, biomechanics, anatomy, and more.
 During the second year of the program, physical therapy students complete their white coat ceremony and enter the clinic for hands-on rotations supervised by a clinical instructor.

 More innovative schools may also include a simulation component.
 For example, the University of St. Augustine for Health Sciences (USAHS)—the largest PT school in the United States1—features a state-of-the-art simulation center on each of its five campuses.
 There, DPT students have the chance to practice clinical interactions with mock patients before they enter the clinic.